Skip to Content

 basket weave cake

-Place frozen cake layers onto the board and create your inside layers.
+Place cake layers onto the board and create your inside layers.

-Once the cake is put together, lightly add a crumb coating with a thin layer of buttercream.
+Once the cake is put together, lightly crumb coat the cake with a thin layer of buttercream.

-Place the cake into a fridge or freezer while you set up the icing.
+Place the cake into a fridge or freezer to set up the icing.

 Remove cake from the cooler and place on top of the turntable.
 (Imagine the top of the cake is a clock)